zijian-li/A3-visualization-of-GOT-character-death/README.md

 # A3-visualization-of-GOT-character-death

-In this repo, we created four interactive visualizations on death of characters in the popular series Game of Throne.
-Through the d3-based visualization, we want to help audiences to explore two key aspects of the dataset: 1) which character, or which group/house, suffered more death, or killed more people?
-2) what’s the timeline of death, eg. when did the character die in the book or the series?
-We implemented directed graph and arc diagram for the first aspect, scatter plot and parallel coordinate plot for the second aspect.
+In this repo, we created four interactive visualizations on the deaths of characters in the popular series Game of Throne.
+Through the d3-based visualization, we want to help audiences to explore two key aspects of the dataset: 1) which character, or which group/house, suffered more deaths, or committed more murders?
+2) what’s the timeline of deaths, eg. when did the characters die in the book or the series?
+We implemented directed graph and arc diagram for the first aspect, scatter plot and parallel coordinate plot for the second.

 See the following link for the interactive visualization.
 Spoiler alert!!!